Existence of nested polygonal vortex patches for the generalized SQG equation: Introduction

 The existence of simply connected \( m \)-fold symmetric vortex patches for the generalized surface quasi-geostrophic (gSQG) equation with \( \alpha \in (0,1) \) was first established by Hassainia and Hmidi~\cite{HH15}, and further developed by De la Hoz, Hassainia, and Hmidi~\cite{de1}.
 These constructions provide global-in-time, time-periodic solutions in the patch setting, although the broader question of global regularity for general gSQG patches remains open.
 The approach is based on the Crandall–Rabinowitz local bifurcation theory, yet the required spectral analysis is notably more delicate than in the classical 2D Euler case.
 Later, Castro, C\'ordoba, and G\'omez-Serrano~\cite{Cas1} extended the existence results to the regime \( \alpha \in [1,2) \), demonstrating the existence of convex, smooth, simply connected vortex patches and proving that their boundaries are \( C^\infty \)-regular.
 In contrast to the Euler equation, elliptical patches do not serve as rotating solutions for \(\alpha > 0\), a finding detailed in \cite{serrano3}.
 Furthermore, through a rigorous computer-assisted proof, the existence of convex solutions that eventually lose their convexity in finite time has been confirmed.
 For results concerning the real analyticity of patch boundaries, see also~\cite{CCG16b}.
 We refer the reader to~\cite{cao2,Gar2021MR4284365,Gom,Hmidi-Mateu} for additional developments related to vortex patch solutions of the gSQG equation.

 2mm While most of the analytical studies focus on connected vortex patches, the existence of traveling and rotating vortex pairs has also attracted significant interest, particularly from a numerical perspective.
 The earliest numerical explorations of traveling symmetric pairs of simply connected patches in the Euler equations were carried out by Deem and Zabusky~\cite{DZ78}.
 This was followed by the work of Saffman and Szeto~\cite{SS}, who studied symmetric co-rotating vortex pairs, and by Dritschel~\cite{Dritschel}, who investigated asymmetric patch pairs.
 On the analytical side, Turkington~\cite{T} provided a variational proof of the existence of $N$-fold co-rotating vortex patches.
 This approach was subsequently extended by Keady~\cite{Keady}, who demonstrated the existence of translating symmetric vortex pairs, and by Wan~\cite{Wan}, who analyzed the existence and stability of desingularized solutions arising from systems of rotating point vortices.
 These results were further generalized to the setting of the generalized surface quasi-geostrophic (gSQG) equations with $\alpha \in (0,2)$ by Godard-Cadillac, Gravejat, and Smets~\cite{GGS}.
-For additional contributions, especially concerning multiply connected vortex structures, we refer to~\cite{ADDMW,No} and references therein.

 2mm